RosalynS78/spotted_v2/client/README.md

 Frontend -

+changed from Heroku to Docker-hosting create container in Docker with Compose
+-
-changed from Heroku to Docker hosting using react.js and mui for styling
+using react.js and mui for styling